Synchronizing Rhythms of Logic: Introduction

 Computational networks perform logical operations that work in coordinated rhythms.
 Without communication-guided adjustments, the rhythms of any two logical operations drift, as do any two clocks, so that phase deviations between them increase indefinitely.
 To limit phase deviations, computational networks depend on a type of synchronization that differs from that which Einstein made famous in special relativity.
 This {\it logical synchronization} maintains the necessary phase relations in the rhythms of logical operations.
 To picture logical synchronization, think of playing a game of catch, tossing a ball back and forth with another person: you cycle through phases of tossing and catching, and if you are looking the wrong way you don't catch the ball.
 Coordinating the phase ``ready to catch'' with the arrival of the tossed ball exemplifies logical synchronization.
-As tangible examples of computational networks, we introduce ``token games'' in which you participate by moving tokens over a game board.
+As tangible examples of computational networks, we introduce ``token games'' in which you can participate by moving tokens over a game board.

-Although some contributions to phase deviations can be predicted, for others the statistical properties are non-stationary and unpredictable.
+Although some contributions to phase deviations can be predicted, the statistical properties are non-stationary and unpredictable for others.
 To maintain logical synchronization, rate adjustments guided by guesswork are necessary.\footnote{For a pendulum clock, one adjusts the tick rate by changing the length of the pendulum by a small amount.
-Typically, a screw at the bottom of the pendulum is turned to raise or lower its center of gravity slightly.} Phase deviations in logical synchronization limit the rate of information processing.
-The tighter the logically synchronization, the smaller the phase deviations, and so the more information can flow.
-Controlling drift in clocks is analogous to steering a car in a gusty crosswind: better control depends on better guesses.
+Typically, a screw at the bottom of the pendulum is turned to slightly raise or lower its center of gravity.} Phase deviations in logical synchronization limit the rate of information processing.
+The tighter the logical synchronization, the smaller the phase deviations, and the more information can flow.
+Controlling drift in clocks is analogous to steering a car in a gusty cross wind: better control requires better guesses.